nwjs/chromium.src/components/onc/docs/onc_spec.md

 * **IgnoreDefaultRoute**
     * (optional, defaults to *false*) - **boolean**
     * Omits a default route to the VPN gateway while the connection is active.
-      By default, the client creates a default route to the gateway address advertised by the VPN server.
-Setting this value to *true* will allow split tunnelling for
+      The client will create a default route through the VPN **only** if the OpenVPN server pushes a "redirect-gateway" option.
+Setting this value to *true* will cause the client to ignore any "redirect-gateway" option provided by the server, ensuring that no default route is available for the VPN.
-      configurations where the VPN server omits explicit default routes.
-      This is roughly equivalent to omitting "redirect-gateway" OpenVPN client configuration option.
-If the server pushes a "redirect-gateway" configuration flag to the client, this option is ignored.

 * **KeyDirection**
     * (optional) - **string**